Printers disappear after running the Windows Mobility Print or the PaperCut Pocket/Hive printer installer

 “Help!
-I’m a PaperCut admin, and I don’t see any new printers even after running the Windows Mobility printer installer successfully!
+I’m a PaperCut admin, and I don’t see any new printers even after running the Windows Mobility printer installer or the PaperCut Pocket/Hive printer installer successfully!
 What could cause this problem?”

-Every once in awhile, we hear about users running the Windows Mobility printer installer but being unable to see any new printers afterward.
+Every once in a while, we hear about users running the Windows Mobility printer installer or PaperCut Pocket/Hive printer installer but being unable to see any new printers afterwards.
 In these cases, we find that the installer creates the printers successfully but another process deletes them soon after creation!
 It’s a frustrating problem to be sure, but luckily there are some things we can check that might give us some insights into possible obstacles.

 After enabling the log, run the installer again and check Event Viewer for errors.
 If you see event codes 301 or 302, keep reading because this article applies to you!
 These codes hint at the cause of deletion.
 The event contains a PID which we can use to discover the responsible process.
 In most cases, the PID goes hand in hand with svchost.exe.
 Unfortunately, this doesn’t narrow down the problem very much as Windows calls on the process often.

-We compiled the most common solutions to this problem here:
+So what causes this behavior?
+We’ve compiled the most common solutions to this problem below…

 Customers using BitDefender should watch out for a specific feature that interferes with Mobility installer print queue creation.
 The Dynamic Mode feature changes the BitDefender filter’s aggressiveness depending on the network adapter’s connection profile status.
 In other words, BitDefender might delete print queues if your network adapter connection profile is Public.
 To resolve a “Dynamic Mode” issue, you can change the client’s connection profile from Public to Private.

 Or, you can follow some instructions provided by one of our customers (thanks Sébastien!) to change the behavior in BitDefender: